PhilemonTJ/FUTURE_PE_01/README.md

 ## 📄 License

-This project is part of Future Interns Internship.
+This project is built as a task in Future Interns Internship.